SAP-ISLM/ISLM-Samples/ISLM_with_SAPAIServices_BTP/README.md

 ## 2. Set up the connection for Intelligent Scenario to connect to BTP based ML service

-Once the Intelligent Scenario is published, we need to maintain the connection for an intelligent scenario in SAP S/4 HANA with the Data Attribute Recommendation service in BTP.
-Speaker has provisioned the ML Service in BTP and  **service key** details are provided in step 7 to setup the connection.
+Once the Intelligent Scenario is published, we need to maintain the connection for the intelligent scenario in SAP S/4 HANA with the Data Attribute Recommendation service in BTP.
+This service has already been provisioned in BTP and  **service key** is available in the Desktop folder.

-1. Open **SAP Logon** and logon to **S4H 100**<br>
+1. Open transaction **/nSPRO** in **SAP Logon**<br>
-   Open transaction **/nSPRO**<br>
    Click **SAP Reference IMG**
    ![](./images/22.png)

-2. Click on **Yes** to proceed
+2. Navigate to **ABAP Platform >Application Server >Basis Services >Intelligent Scenario Lifecycle Management> Service Connections for Machine Learning Infrastructure > Maintain Connection for an Intelligent Scenario**.Click on **Execute**
    ![](./images/23.png)

-3. Navigate to **ABAP Platform >Application Server >Basis Services >Intelligent Scenario Lifecycle Management> Service Connections for Machine Learning Infrastructure > Maintain Connection for an Intelligent Scenario**.Click on **Execute**
    ![](./images/24.png)

 5. The ISLM Connection Mapping window opens.
 Click the **Create Connection** icon.
    ![](./images/25.png)

-6. Input the Intelligent Scenario Name and click on **Next**
+6. Input the Intelligent Scenario Name created by you and click on **Next**
    ![](./images/26.png)

 7. Enter the Service Key details.
 Please find the service key in a .txt file in desktop to get Service Key details.